edherl/edherl/README.md

 ## Hi!
 I'm Edher Antunes 🙋🏻

-I'm always seeking ways to incorporate technology into my life and use it to improve people's lives.
+I have always been fascinated by technology and its potential for transformation.
+I am constantly looking for ways to incorporate technology into my life.

 <br>